Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Previous and new approaches to density of points

 \begin{remark} The polynomials such that $\delta=P(\alpha)/Q(\alpha)$ with $\deg P\leq d$, $\deg Q\leq d-1$ are not unique but the fraction $P/Q$ is.
 Indeed, if $P(\alpha)/Q(\alpha)=\delta=R(\alpha)/S(\alpha)$, then $(PS-RQ)(\alpha)=0$ and since the degree of $PS-RQ$ is smaller then $\deg f$, it follows that $PS-RQ=0$, hence $P/Q=R/S\in\mathbb{Q}(t)$. \end{remark}

-\end{proof} Family $\E_{A,B}$ coincides with $\E_{G}$ up to linear change of variables if and only if $G_1$ and $G_2$ are coprime polynomials with $\max(\deg(G_1),\deg(G_1))=3$ and $G_1,G_2$ are cubes and $A=3c\cdot a^2$ and $B=c\cdot b^2$ ($a,b,c\in\Z$ constants such that $a$ and $b$ are coprime).
+Family $\E_{A,B}$ coincides with $\E_{G}$ up to linear change of variables if and only if $G_1$ and $G_2$ are coprime polynomials with $\max(\deg(G_1),\deg(G_1))=3$ and $G_1,G_2$ are constant times a cube and $A=3c\cdot a^2$ and $B=c\cdot b^2$ ($a,b,c\in\Z$ constants such that $a$ and $b$ are coprime).
 In that case the family forms a set of sextic twists for which it is not guaranteed that the root number of a fibre $\E_t$ varies when $t$ varies through $t\in\P(\Q)$.
 In a previous paper \cite[Theorem 6.1]{Desjardins2}, the first author gives the precise conditions on $a$, $b$ and $c$ for which the root number takes the same values on every fibre.

 We apply the algorithm from Theorem \ref{thmdescription} to the elliptic surface with equation $\E:y^2=x^3+3ca^2t^6+cb^2$, where $a,b,c\in\Z\setminus\{0\}$ and $gcd(a,b)=1$.
 According to our decision algorithm: \begin{itemize} \item the generic rank $r_{\E}$ is $2$ if $c$ or $-3c$ (resp. $3c$ or $-c$) is a square and $4AB$ and $A$ (resp. $4AB$ and $B$) are cubes; \item the rank $r_{\E}$ is $1$ if $c$ or $-3c$ (resp. $3c$ or $-c$) is a square and either $4AB$ or $A$ (resp. $4AB$ or $B$) are cubes; \item the rank $r_{\E}$ is $0$ otherwise. \end{itemize}